airr-community/ogrdbstats/README.md

     may be either ungapped or IMGT gap-aligned.
 Determining the personalised V-gene genotype is required when processing V chains, and recommended when processing D or J chains, in order that the V-gene usage counts are accurate.
-However, the step can be omitted for D or J gene processing by providing a V\_CALL field instead of V\_CALL\_GENOTYPED.
+If the 'genotyped' field is not present, the script will fall back to using `v_call` or `V_CALL`, but will issue a warning.

   - For IgDiscover, the file ‘final/filtered.tab’ should be used - see section below.